Why Caching?

 Integration in Apivalk

-While the cache system is generic, its primary use case within the framework is for the Routing System.
-The Router uses the cache to store:
+While the cache system is generic, its primary use cases within the framework are:- Routing System: Storing route indexes and definitions for near-instant dispatch.

 Performance & Production